Standard Report: Tetrad Test Results

 Discrimination Analysis

-If included in the report, the tables described below are generated based on the standards for Tetrad testing that existed prior to the implementation of new ASTM standards.
+If included in the report, the tables described below are generated based on the standards for Tetrad testing that existed prior to the implementation of the new ASTM standards.

 The formula that you can use in Excel to reproduce the same analysis is as follows: